 Last but not least, we learn that deceased whales really are ticking time bombs and like extremely oversized bottles of nitroglycerine, can go off with the slightest impetus.
 Not that dropping a 25-ton Sperm whale onto a flatbed truck could be considered "slight" as impeti go, but you get the gist of it.

 When the whale washed up on Montevido, Uruguay's previously gorgeous Carrasco Beach in early January of 2014, local authorities knew they had to act fast - January is mid-summer in South America.
 Employing a heavy-duty crane and a makeshift sling, workers managed to lift the cetacean's carcass over the truck and proceeded to lower it.
-That's when one of the straps snapped, dropping the bloated beast onto the flatbed.
-If you can't picture the scene, watch it here instead. (exploding whale image via Daily Star)
+That's when one of the straps snapped, dropping the bloated beast onto the flatbed. (exploding whale image via Daily Star)

 Now here's a blown-up whale everyone can appreciate, thanks to Peter Lynn Kites of New Zealand.
-Dubbed “Mel” after Moby Dick author Herman Melville, the spectacular 100 foot long nylon kite might be bulging with gas but in this case at least, that's a very good thing indeed! (exploding whale image at top via BBC News and above via This Is Why I'm Broke)
+Dubbed “Mel” after Moby Dick author Herman Melville, the spectacular 100 foot long nylon kite might be bulging with gas but in this case at least, that's a very good thing indeed! (exploding whale image via This Is Why I'm Broke)